Projective normality of model varieties and related results: On the normality of spherical orbit closures in simple projective spaces

-By \cite[Corollary~7.6]{Kn} and \cite[Corollary~2.4.2.2]{BL}, every spherical orbit in a simple projective space always admits a wonderful compactification, so the described situation is absolutely general.
-As a consequence of the results of the previous sections, here we will show that under some special assumptions on $M$ the variety $X_D$ is always normal.
+By \cite[Corollary~7.6]{Kn} and \cite[Corollary~2.4.2.2]{BL}, every spherical orbit in a simple projective space always admits a wonderful compactification $M$, so it is of the shape $G\cdot [h_D]$ for some $D \in \mathbb{N} \Delta$.
+As a consequence of the results of the previous sections, here we show that under some special assumptions on $M$ the variety $X_D$ is always normal.

-The variety $X_D$ was studied by G.~Pezzini in \cite{Pe} when $D$ is ample, that is, $D\in\mN_{>0} \grD$.
+The variety $X_D$ was studied by G.~Pezzini in \cite{Pe} when $D$ is ample, that is, $D\in\mathbb{N}_{>0} \Delta$.
 Under this assumption, either $X_D$ is isomorphic to $M$ or it is not even normal.
-In case $X_D \simeq M$, then $M$ is called \textit{strict}: this is equivalent to the conditions $H = N_G(H)$ and $\Sigma \cap S = \vuoto$.
+In case $X_D \simeq M$, then $M$ is called \textit{strict}: this is equivalent to the conditions $H = N_G(H)$ and $\Sigma \cap S = \varnothing$.
 There are essentially two main classes of examples of strict wonderful varieties: the adjoint symmetric wonderful varieties and the model wonderful varieties.

 When $D$ is not ample, the variety $X_D$ was then studied in \cite{Ma} in the symmetric case and in \cite{Ga} in general.
-More precisely, the orbit structure of $X_D$ and that of its normalization $\wt{X}_D$ were analyzed.
-In particular, it was proved that the normalization $\wt{X}_D \lra X_D$ is always bijective if $M$ is adjoint symmetric or if $G$ is of simply laced type and $M$ is strict, while the main counterexamples where bijectivity fails, in the strict case, arise with the model wonderful varieties for groups of not simply laced type.
+More precisely, the orbit structure of $X_D$ and that of its normalization $\widetilde{X}_D$ were analyzed.
+In particular, it was proved that the normalization $\widetilde{X}_D \longrightarrow X_D$ is always bijective if $M$ is adjoint symmetric or if $G$ is of simply laced type and $M$ is strict, while the main counterexamples where bijectivity fails, in the strict case, arise with the model wonderful varieties for groups of not simply laced type.

-We say that $D \in \mN\grD$ is a \textit{faithful divisor} on $M$ if $\phi_D$ restricts to an open embedding of $G/H$, i.e.\ if $H$ equals the stabilizer of $[h_D]$.
+We now consider a special class of big divisors on $M$.
+We say that $D \in \mathbb{N}\Delta$ is a \textit{faithful divisor} on $M$ if $\phi_D$ restricts to an open embedding of $G/H$ in $\mathbb{P}(V_D^*)$, i.e.\ if $H$ equals the stabilizer of $[h_D]$.
 The formalism of distinguished sets of colors allows to characterize combinatorially the faithful divisors.
 For simplicity, we restrict to the case of a strict wonderful variety.

-\begin{proposition} [see {\cite[Proposition~2.4.3]{BL}}] Let $M$ be a strict wonderful variety and let $D \in \mN \grD$.
-Then $D$ is faithful if and only if every distinguished subset of $\grD$ intersects $\Supp(D)$. \end{proposition}
+\begin{proposition} [see {\cite[Proposition~2.4.3]{BL}}] Let $M$ be a strict wonderful variety and let $D \in \mathbb{N} \Delta$.
+Then $D$ is faithful if and only if every distinguished subset of $\Delta$ intersects $\supp(D)$. \end{proposition}